 - Do you want any wallpaper or ceiling texture removed?

-Compile a list of professional painters
+Compile a list of professional contractors for painting your house

 Once you have an idea about your project’s scope, start making a list of contractors to contact.
 You’ll want to aim for at least three estimates, so pick about three to five companies to reach out to.